≡ Menu

 * Notes: Portfolio Turnover Ratio is calculated by taking the average of the total acquisitions and disposals of the investments in the Fund for the year over the average net asset value of the Fund calculated on a daily basis

-A lower ratio is preferable as it indicates lower trading activities and thus, lower expenses.
+A lower ratio is prefered as it indicates lower trading activities and thus, lower expenses and more money for unit holders.

 Cash Distribution And Unit Split